urvishvasani/HW_2_3_Game_of_Life/RESULTS.md

   <img src="https://github.com/urvishvasani/HW_2_3_Game_of_Life/blob/master/data/kotlin_difficulty.PNG">
 </p>

-The above graph shows how tough to interpret Kotlin was for the debuggers
+The above graph shows how tough to interpret Kotlin was for the participants
    - On an average, people found Kotlin to be easy to interpret (4 v/s 3)
    - 3/10 participants were neutral in their assessment of Kotlin's understandability and logical flow